 Communication Devices: Cell phones, PDAs and other communication devices must be either turned off or put on vibrate during class.
-Please refrain from texting during class as a courtesy to those sitting around you.
-All electronic devices other than a calculator must be shut off and put away during examinations.
+Please refrain from texting (and web-surfing) during class as a courtesy to those sitting around you.
+If such behavior continues after being warned, your instructor reserves the right to hold onto the device until the end of class, where it will then be returned to the student.
+Laptops may be used for note taking or running R code during class.